denispol/Toutui/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: Please first check if the bug is listed [here](https://github.com/AlbanDAVID/Toutui/blob/main/known_bugs.md) or in the open issues.
 title: ''
 labels: ''
 assignees: ''